1826–1837 cholera pandemic: 1830s

 The cholera epidemic struck Warsaw during the November Uprising between 16 May and 20 August 1831; 4,734 people fell ill and 2,524 died.
 The epidemic of cholera brought to Poland and East Prussia by Russian soldiers forced Prussian authorities to close their borders to Russian transports.
 There were Cholera Riots in the Russian Empire caused by the government's anticholera measures.

 By early 1831, frequent reports of the spread of the pandemic in Russia prompted the British government to issue quarantine orders for ships sailing from Russia to British ports.
-By late summer, with the disease appearing more likely to spread to Britain, its board of health, in accordance with the prevailing miasma theory, issued orders recommending as a preventive the burning of "decayed articles, such as rags, cordage, papers, old clothes, hangings...filth of every description removed, clothing and furniture should be submitted to copious effusions of water, and boiled in a strong ley (lye); drains and privies thoroughly cleansed by streams of water and chloride of lime...free and continued admission of fresh air to all parts of the house and furniture should be enjoined for at least a week".
+By late summer, with the disease appearing more likely to spread to Britain, its Board of Health, in accordance with the prevailing miasma theory, issued orders recommending as a preventive the burning of "decayed articles, such as rags, cordage, papers, old clothes, hangings...filth of every description removed, clothing and furniture should be submitted to copious effusions of water, and boiled in a strong ley (lye); drains and privies thoroughly cleansed by streams of water and chloride of lime...free and continued admission of fresh air to all parts of the house and furniture should be enjoined for at least a week".

-Based on the reports of two English doctors who had observed the epidemic in Saint Petersburg, the board of health published a detailed description of the disease's symptoms and onset:
+Based on the reports of two English doctors who had observed the epidemic in Saint Petersburg, the Board of Health published a detailed description of the disease's symptoms and onset:

 From September 1831 to January 1832, a catastrophic cholera epidemic ravaged the lower Euphrates and Tigris regions of what is now Iraq and Iran.
 In Shushtar, Iran, about half of the city's inhabitants died from cholera.
 The Mandaean community was hit particularly hard, and all of their priests died in the plague.
 Yahya Bihram told Julius Heinrich Petermann that there were only 1,500 Mandaean survivors after the plague.

 The epidemic reached Great Britain in October 1831, appearing in Sunderland, where it was carried by passengers on a ship from the Baltic.
 It also appeared in Gateshead and Newcastle.
 In London, the disease claimed 6,536 victims; in Paris, 20,000 died (out of a population of 650,000), with about 100,000 deaths in all of France.
 In 1832, the epidemic reached Quebec, Ontario, and Nova Scotia in Canada and Detroit and New York City in the United States.
 It reached the Pacific coast of North America between 1832 and 1834.
-The pandemic prompted the passage of the landmark Public Health Act 1848 and the Nuisances Removal and Diseases Prevention Acts, 1848 and 1849, in England.
+The pandemic prompted the passage of the landmark Public Health Act 1848 (11 & 12 Vict. c.
+63), the Nuisances Removal and Diseases Prevention Act 1848 (11 & 12 Vict. c.
+123) and the Nuisances Removal and Diseases Prevention Amendment Act 1849 (12 & 13 Vict. c.
+111), in England.

 In mid-1832, 57 Irish immigrants died who had been laying a stretch of railroad called Duffy's Cut, 30 miles west of Philadelphia.
 They had all contracted cholera.